Sudan

 The Red Cross and Red Crescent Movement supporting people in Sudan who are in need of humanitarian aid.

 Since April 2023, Sudan has been gripped by conflict.
 Fighting began in the capital Khartoum and has spread across all 18 states of Sudan.
+After two years of devastating conflict, Sudan has become one of the world’s worst humanitarian crises.
 The Red Cross and Red Crescent Movement are supporting people throughout Sudan and neighbouring countries.

 The Red Cross and Red Crescent Movement are supporting people throughout Sudan.